 - Understand Your Risk Tolerance: Before investing, it’s crucial to understand how much risk you’re comfortable with.
 This will help you choose the suitable investments for you.

 - Create a Plan: Investing can be complex, so it’s essential to have a plan.
 Work with a financial advisor to create an investment plan that meets your needs.

 The entire basis behind the FIRE movement is retiring early with a well-thought-out retirement plan.
 With FIRE, you retire much sooner than the traditional retirement age.

 You need to have a clear idea of when you want to retire and how much retirement savings you’ll need.
 This will help you determine how much you need to save and invest each month.

 If you’re not sure where to start, there are plenty of resources available to help you plan for retirement.
-Personal Capital has an excellent Retirement Planner tool that can help you plan.
+Empower has an excellent Retirement Planner tool that can help you plan.